AngelDevil1223/MYSCADA/README.md

 # MYSCADA
-Windows Form Editor made by C# and DotNet
+Windows Drawing application made by C# and DotNet